Fridays (TV series): Syndication and DVD release

 A few years after the show's cancellation, Fridays appeared in reruns on the USA Network in the late 1980s.
 However, the episodes were edited down to 60 minutes (similar to how Saturday Night Live is edited on cable reruns and NBC reruns that air at 10pm EST as filler).
 The reruns were pulled after a year.

 "A DVD release, said producer John Moffitt, was delayed because Richards' original contract gave him video approval rights and because David for years asked that the show not be made available because he was uncomfortable with the quality of his work."

 "According to Perrin, for many years a DVD edition of Fridays was blocked by Larry David, but finally a 4-disc set was released in 2013."

 For some time, a home video release of Fridays was considered out of the question, as cast member Michael Richards was said to have signed a deal stating that no episode would be released on any home video format.
 However, clips of sketches from the show (mostly sketches that featured Richards or David) surfaced on the Seinfeld season three DVD set in the bonus features set.
 Shout Factory announced plans to release all three seasons of the show on DVD in 2013.
 In August 2013, after missing their original release date, Shout Factory released a five disc best-of collection featuring highlights of 16 episodes from seasons one through three (not complete episodes).
 In 2015, Hulu Plus streamed select episodes from all three seasons (season one has episodes 1, 3, 8, and 10; season 2 has episodes 3, 7, 8, 9, 11, 12, 19, and 20; and season three has episodes 2, 4, 12, and 13).
 As of 2017, the show is no longer streaming on Hulu Plus, but the best-of DVD collection is still available for purchase, and the show's episodes (which include the Hulu episodes and some episodes that weren't featured on Hulu) can be streamed on Tubi TV and Shout!
 Factory.

 As of April 2025, Season 1 of Fridays is available to stream, with ads, on Amazon Prime Video, while Freevee has four episodes (episodes one, two, three, and ten from season one) available.

 Legacy

-Larry Charles, Larry David, and Michael Richards later worked on Seinfeld.
+Larry Charles, Larry David, Michael Richards, and Bruce Mahler later worked on Seinfeld, while Melanie Chartoff became known for voicing Tommy Pickles' mom, Didi, and grandmother, Minka, on the original 1990s version of Rugrats.